 Non-U.S. High School Graduates

-Students who completed high school or secondary school outside of the United States should submit a transcript, General Certificate of Education (GCE), Secondary School Certificate/Senior Secondary School Certificate, or an equivalent document recognized by the student’s home country as documentation of completion of high school/secondary school that has been evaluated by a National Association of Credential Evaluation Service (NACES) agency to the Office of Records and Registration.
-All evaluations must be issued directly to the College from the agency.
-Evaluations can be emailed to registrar@pgcc.edu or mailed to:
+Students who completed high school or secondary school outside of the United States should submit a transcript, General Certificate of Education (GCE), Secondary School Certificate/Senior Secondary School Certificate, or an equivalent document recognized by the student’s home country as documentation of completion of high school/secondary school to the Office of Records and Registration.
+Transcripts can be emailed to registrar@pgcc.edu or mailed to:

 Prince George's Community College